-As shown in Table 7-6 and Table 7-7, the project is predicted to reduce regional VMT and onroad emissions, respectively, as compared to the 2015 Existing conditions, as well as the 2029 and 2040 No Project conditions, under both ridership scenarios, resulting in a beneficial effect on regional air quality.
+As shown in Table 7-6 and Table 7-7, the project is predicted to reduce regional VMT and on-road emissions, respectively, as compared to the 2015 Existing conditions, as well as the 2029 and 2040 No Project conditions, under both ridership scenarios, resulting in a beneficial effect on regional air quality.
 The change in emissions would be the same under all four project alternatives because the ridership is assumed to be the same.
+As noted above, the mobile source emissions reductions shown in Tables 7-6 and 7-7 are conservative because they do not account for the SAFE Vehicles Rule, which will increase criteria pollutant emissions (and thus the benefits of the HSR VMT reductions) generated by light-duty gasoline-powered vehicles.